Healthy Homes Assessment Pipitea

 Rental Property Home Assessments Pipitea

-Areas of rental properties that are impacted by Health Homes Standard.
-Healthy Homes Standard in Pipitea include each:
+Property rental areas that are affected to the Healthy Homes Standard in Pipitea include each:

 • Living Room